R00tendo/ssb/README.md

 +Validates HTTP and HTTPS ports by actually making a request instead of relying off the fact that it is open (many http/https ports that i've seen in the wild are timeouts)

--+Easy to use so that it is fast for pen-testers but also script kiddies can operate this which is bad (Unlike nmap which needs flags to be set right)...
+-+Easy to use so that it is fast for pen-testers but also script kiddies can operate this which is bad...

 +Automatically scans subdomains without having the need for the hassle of scanning subdomains, making a list, nmap scanning them.